 The engineer also said, “I feel that the public has a right to know just how irresponsible this corporation is being with one of the most powerful information access tools ever invented.”

-The firing of Mr. Gabriel raises a lot of questions related to the development of Artificial Intelligence.
+The suspension of Mr. Lemoine raises a lot of questions related to the development of Artificial Intelligence.
 Artificial Intelligence is still being explored and developed, and doing it responsibly after taking into account its potential dangers of it is something everyone should be looking at.